 Notable People

-Adam Levine: Frontman, Maroon 5, and a Pop Constant
+Adam Levine: The Frontman Who Turned Maroon 5 Into a Pop Constant

 Adam Levine has had one of the stranger careers in modern pop because he became more famous than his band without ever fully leaving it.